A Brief History of God’s abundance and blessing at First Lutheran Church…

 In July of 2005, the Rev. Angela Freeman became the first female pastor called to full-time ministry at First Lutheran Church.
 Under Pastor Angela’s leadership, in 2007, the congregation adopted a new Purpose Statement and Guiding Principles.
 In July of 2012 Pastor Angela took a call to ministry in Hawaii and the Rev. Rachel Manke was called as the pastor to the congregation.
 Pastor Rachel led the congregation through a renewing ministry process, which included a grant from the New England Synod.
 Pastor Rachel moved to VA in the fall of 2015.

-Our current pastor, Rev. Dave Dalzell, is serving as a transitional pastor.
+Rev. Dave Dalzell served as a transitional pastor from winter of 2015 to summer of 2017 while the congregation completed the search process and called the current pastor, the Rev. Emily Hamilton.
 First, a congregation blessed with years of great leadership, is poised to continue its mission in the community of Malden.